molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-book-10732.png
     -
         title: Fool's Errand by Robin Hobb
         review: I wanted to love this but the character is so whiny and negative.
-I just can't put myself through that again.
+I know better than to put myself through that again after Wheel of Time.
         rating: 1
         link:
         type: Book